itdxer/neupy/_sources/docs/layers/with-tensorflow.rst.txt

 NeuPy allows to get quickly from idea to the first prototype of the model, but in some cases, API can be too restrictive.
 Working directly with Tensorflow allows us to be very flexible with the code, even though you will need to write more code.
 In order to be able to use simple and convenient API provided by NeuPy and take advantage of the Tensorflow's flexibility, NeuPy provides with a direct access to all the inputs and outputs of the neural network models.

-Let's start with an example, let's say we have simple CNN architecture that expects 28x28 grey images and it outputs probability multinomial distribution across 10 possible output classes.
+Let's start with an example, let's say we have simple CNN architecture that expects 28x28 grey images and it returns multinomial probability distribution across 10 possible output classes.

 .. code-block:: python